Skip to content

 A Freistellungsbescheinigung (often translated as a certificate of exemption) was introduced by the German government to combat tax evasion, especially in the construction sector.

-This business registration certificate must meet the regulations stipulated in §48 of the German Income Tax Act, where it says that a subcontractor needs to present the document to its customers as proof that the company pays its fair share of taxes.
+This business registration certificate is issued pursuant to Section 48b of the German Income Tax Act and provides proof that a subcontractor pays its fair share of taxes.

 External resources#